 428 W State St | Website

 Refuel with lunch (or all-day breakfast, we won’t judge!) from The State Diner, a beloved local favorite that’s been in business since 1936.
 They’ve been lovingly referred to as the neighborhood’s “fanciest greasy spoon,” and have an extensive menu that offers just about all the diner food you could ever want (did we mention the all-day breakfast?).
-Catering to early risers, night owls, and everyone in between, they’re open daily from 6am-10pm with rotating specials throughout the day.
+Catering to early risers, and late starters, they’re open daily from 7am-4pm with rotating specials throughout the day.

 Multiple locations | Website

 Don’t let the name fool you- Collegetown Bagels is way more than just your average breakfast food cafe.
 They’ve got a massive menu with just about every type of bagel sandwich you could possibly want (vegan options included!), along with coffee, smoothies, and a dog-friendly atmosphere that’s perfect for an afternoon pick me up.

 Stop 4: Hit Up a State Park and Get Your Hike On

 If you visited Ithaca and didn’t hike a gorge trail, did you really visit Ithaca?

 In all seriousness, taking advantage of the beautiful state parks Ithaca has to offer is highly recommended- after all, “Ithaca is gorges!”
 Taughannock Falls State Park, Buttermilk Falls State Park, and Robert H. Treman State Park are all super accessible from the Ithaca area, each with their own unique gorge trails, swimming areas, and waterfalls to explore.